 The Maldives is indulgence turned up to a hundred – think, pristine private beaches lined with lush palms, luxury resorts perched on the clearest of waters and a pervasive sense that relaxing is the only thing required of you.
 It’s once-in-a-lifetime stuff, and March, with balmy 31C days and little-to-no rain, makes the perfect time to experience it.

+Looking for some late-season skiing?
+Try Val d’Isère near Tignes in the French Alps.
+The ski season runs until early May, so it's likely you'll get a great run in March - even with the less-than-perfect conditions other ski resorts have experienced this winter.
 Beginner and intermediate skiers are well looked after here, with plenty of pistes to practice on.
 For advanced skiers, there’s legendary Olympic-level runs to test your skills.

 Get there within three hours from Geneva, Lyon, Chambéry or Grenoble airports.